Ulik: Fictional character biography

-However, like all of Asgard, Ulik is reformed on Earth.
-During the "World War Hulks" storyline, Ulik resurfaces and is shown to have gone on a multi-state drinking binge.
+During the "World War Hulks" storyline, Ulik is resurrected and is shown to have gone on a multi-state drinking binge.
 He ends up destroying a train bridge with the disaster being averted by A-Bomb and Marlo Chandler's Harpy form.
 When Ulik starts choking Marlo, he is defeated by A-Bomb.

 After Thor dies during the "Fear Itself" storyline, Ulik replaces him as Tanarus, the new Thunder God, endorsed by the All-Mothers of the Vanir (Freyja, Gaea, and Idunn).
 Exploiting a glamour charm given by Karnilla the Norn Queen and the circumstances of Thor's death, Ulik is able to retroactively place himself in Thor's place, rewriting history in the process.
 Only a few individuals like Karnilla and the current juvenile incarnation of Loki are aware of the deception.
 Tanarus' blunt nature in contrast to the honor of the true Thor allows Heimdall and Sif to realize that something is wrong relatively quickly, culminating in the returned Thor defeating "Tanarus" after his resurrection with relative ease.

 Ulik later shows up as a consultant to the Minotaur of Roxxon.
 First, he helps Roxxon destroy Broxton, Oklahoma, right below Asgard, then he offers advice and battle against the Frost Giants of Jotunheim.
-This failed as the Frost Giants proceeded to take over the Roxxon facility.
+This failed as the Frost Giants take over the Roxxon facility.

-As part of the "All-New, All-Different Marvel," Ulik appears as a member of the Dark Council alongside Malekith the Accursed, the Minotaur, Laufey, and some unnamed Fire Demons.
+In "All-New, All-Different Marvel," Ulik appears as a member of the Dark Council alongside Malekith, Minotaur, Laufey, and the Fire Demons.

-Ulik and some of his trolls later appear on the Moon where they are found and encountered by Thor Odinson.
+Ulik and some of his trolls later appear on the Moon, where they are found and encountered by Thor.
 After an intense battle, Ulik and the trolls escape.

-A tale told of the ancient past says how a confrontation with Ulik and trolls ultimately led to the formation of Thor's hammer, Mjolnir.
+The Mighty Thor #12 reveals a legend stating that Mjolnir was created during a confrontation with Ulik.

-During the "War of the Realms" storyline, Ulik was present with Malekith as he begins his invasion on Midgard.
+During the "War of the Realms" storyline, Ulik was present with Malekith as he invades Midgard.
 She-Hulk later fights Ulik and his fellow Rock Trolls.

+In Spider-Boy's solo series, Ulik is revealed to have a pet giant spider named Klöpp who was transported to Midgard after falling through a portal.
+After learning of this, Thor and Spider-Boy reunite the two.